KNighter: Transforming Static Analysis with LLM-Synthesized Checkers: Implementation

 \section{Implementation}

-\parabf{Input commit collection.} To collect patch commits, we implemented a systematic classification and selection process.
+\parabf{Input commit collection.} To collect patch commits for rigorous evaluation, we implemented a systematic classification and selection process.
 First, we established 10 distinct bug categories.
 We then used relevant keywords to identify potentially related commits.
 A commit was included in our dataset only when two authors independently agreed on its categorization.
 For each bug type, we initially examined the first 20 commits that matched our search criteria.
 We continued reviewing commits beyond the initial 20 if we hadn't yet collected 5 qualifying commits for a given category.
 Our goal was to gather a minimum of 5 commits per bug type whenever possible.
 Table~\ref{tab:collect-commits} presents our categorization of 10 bug types and their corresponding patch commit counts.
+These manually collected and labeled commits served as our benchmark dataset for rigorous evaluation.

-\parabf{Few-shot examples.} We prepared three end-to-end examples for \llm{s}' in-context learning.
+\parabf{Few-shot examples.} We prepared three end-to-end examples for in-context learning.
 These three are patch commit \CodeIn{3027e7b15b02} (Null-Pointer-Dereference), \CodeIn{3948abaa4e2b} (Use-Before-Initialization), and \CodeIn{4575962aeed6} (Double-Free).
 The design and implementation of the checker for these three commits required approximately 40 person-hours.
+This was a one-time effort, yielding reusable examples.
+We also explore the use of real-world, off-the-shelf examples (\S~\ref{subsec:ablation}).

-\parabf{Utility functions.} While implementing checkers for the example commits, we identified several commonly needed utility functions.
-We implemented 9 utility functions, including \CodeIn{getMemRegionFromExpr}, to support checker development.
-These utility functions are designed to be simple to implement and extend.
+\parabf{Utility functions.} While implementing example checkers, we identified several common helper operations.
+We implemented 9 such utility functions (e.g., \CodeIn{getMemRegionFromExpr}) to encapsulate low-level Clang Static Analyzer tasks, simplifying checker development, particularly for \llm synthesis.
+These utilities were designed for simplicity and extensibility.

 \parabf{Valid checkers.} To evaluate checker validity, we verify that it can both detect the original bug and recognize its fix.
-We first identify buggy objects by examining the modified files in the diff patch.
+We first identify \emph{buggy objects} by examining the modified files in the diff patch.
 Next, we check out the repository to the buggy commit (immediately preceding the patch) and scan these objects to count the number of bug reports ($N_{buggy}$).
-We then scan the same objects after applying the patch commit to obtain the number of remaining bug reports ($N_{patched}$).
-A checker is considered valid if $N_{buggy} > N_{patched}$ and $N_{patched} < T_{valid}$, where $T_{valid}$ is a threshold value, which is 50 by default.
+We then scan these objects after applying the patch commit to obtain the number of remaining bug reports ($N_{patched}$).
+A checker is considered valid if $N_{buggy} > N_{patched}$ and $N_{patched} < T_{valid}$, where $T_{valid}$ is a threshold value (50 by default).

 \parabf{Plausible checkers.} We determine \correct checkers based on their performance when analyzing the entire Linux kernel.
 Our approach is founded on the principle that high-quality checkers, especially those derived from historical commits, should generate a reasonable number of actionable bug reports.
 A checker is classified as \correct if it either: (1) produces fewer reports than a predefined threshold $T_{\correct}$ (default: 20), or (2) demonstrates an acceptable false positive rate in sampled warnings.